balcortex/100_days_code_web_development/README.md

 ### CSS Grid - Pt.
 6

 Today I learned about the Grid's gap property, which allows us to set the distance between rows and columns.

+## Day 154 - 2024/03/05

+### CSS Grid - Pt.
+7

+Today I learned about grid lines and how to use them to position items on the grid.
+For example, you can make a item span multiple columns